 - Researching prospective individual and institutional funders.

-- Carrying out other special projects and cultivation events as needed.
+- Supporting special projects and cultivation events (opening nights, 40 Going on 50!
+Anniversary, alumni events, etc) as needed.

 - Applicants should have good computer and research skills, be organized, personable, self-motivated, and have an interest in fundraising/development at a non-profit arts organization.